 Sue Barnard is a British novelist, editor and award-winning poet.
 She was born in North Wales but has spent most of her life in and around Manchester.
 After graduating from Durham University, Sue got married then had a variety of office jobs before becoming a full-time parent.
 If she had her way, the phrase “non-working mother” would be banned from the English language.

 She has been with Crooked Cat since joining their editing team in 2013.
 Since then she has written six novels: The Ghostly Father,Nice Girls Don’t, The Unkindest Cut of All, Never on Saturday, Heathcliff, and Finding Nina.
+She has contributed a short story, Doomed Youth, to the Dark Scotland Anthology, and A Discreet Distance to the Dark London Anthology.

 Sue has a mind which is sufficiently warped as to be capable of compiling questions for BBC Radio 4’s fiendishly difficult Round Britain Quiz.
 This once caused one of her sons to describe her as “professionally weird.”
 The label has stuck.